positusapps/positus-api-laravel-client/README.md

 ## Documentation

-The documentation follows the same guidelines as the [regular php package].
+The documentation follows the same guidelines as the [regular php package](https://github.com/positusapps/positus-api-php-client).